hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

 # System and experiment settings

 - Spark is running on a cluster of 1 master node 14 slave nodes.
 Each node is a work station with 16 x E5540@2.53GHz CPU and 32G memory.
+- In this blog post, three linear regression models will be presented, including least square regression, lasso regression, and logistic regression.
+As a comparison, I have a post about [Spark classification models](http://www.hongyusu.com/programming/2015/10/18/spark-classification-models/).
 - Dataset used in the following regression experiment is the well-known [cadata](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression/cadata) data available from LibSVM website.
 - In particular, the data file is in `libsvm` format.
 It is a sparse feature representation which can be naturally handled/loaded by a Spark Python function.
 - In order to train a regression model and test it performance, we split the original dataset into training set and test set.
 More specifically, we sample 80% of examples uniformly at random to form a training set for learning a regression model, and sample 20% of the examples to form a test set which is used to test the performance of the constructed model.